stt-datacore/website/static/pages/about.md

 ### Known issues

+* The "in portal" field is not set yet and will say **NO** for every crew
+* The big book text doesn't include formatting (links, bold, etc.)

 A note about mission data for equipment sources: the source data was collected from a handful of volunteering accounts, but it's missing the details from certain end-of-episode missions (depending on the choices the respective user made).
 This currently only affects the "estimated chroniton cost" value for crew.
 These are the missions whose data we're missing:
 * By Hook Or By Crook [E1-M14B]
 * The Toss [E2-M19A]